-This means that power cuts and power cuts have no effect on their function.
+This means that power cuts and power cuts do not affect their function.
 They collect most of the sun’s rays when the sun is in the brightest light and store the excess hot water for later use.
-And even if you live in colder climates, you can still enjoy what these heaters offer,
+And even if you live in colder climates, you can still enjoy what these heaters offer.

 How Solar Water Heater Works

-The basic principle of how solar water heater works is actually very simple.
-Cold water is distributed to the surface to be heated by solar energy heated by solar panels.
+The basic principle of how a solar water heater works is very simple.
+Coldwater is distributed to the surface to be heated by solar energy heated by solar panels.
 Hot water is transferred to a tank or transported through heat or its own pumps to allow more cold water to be heated.
 Built-in safety devices are also installed in the solar water heater to prevent excessive water heating, especially on a sunny day.